• Skip to primary navigation

 Gently drop 2-3 pieces of crostoli dough in the hot oil.
 Notice how the dough immediately puffs up.

-With the help of a two forks, quickly turn them over for a few more seconds and remove with a slotted spoon as soon as they turn golden brown.
+With the help of two forks, quickly turn them over for a few more seconds and remove them with a slotted spoon as soon as they turn golden brown.
 The whole process for each batch takes 5-6 seconds.
 Do not overcrowd the pot.

 Transfer to baking sheets and allow to cool.